 Plan Your Visit

-Although we suggest that all visitors make their first stop at the visitor center, park staff will inform you of your trail options based on your timeframe and the degree of difficulty of the trail, then provide you with driving directions to the trail of your choice.
+While at the visitor center, park staff will inform you of your trail options based on your timeframe and the degree of difficulty of the trail, then provide you with driving directions to the trail of your choice.
 Be sure to get your official park brochure and trail maps while there because you may not make it back by 5:00 pm.

-Travel time through the park is at least 30 minutes to 4-5 hours, though the average visit is 1-2 hours.
+Travel time through the park is at least 30 minutes to 4 hours, though the average visit is 1-2 hours.
 Look at the column to the left under Plan Your Visit then click on Brochures for descriptions and maps of the trails.